 Regis: In order to secure funding for their voyage to the New World, the Plymouth colonists were required to practice a form of socialism called: The Common Course and Condition.

-Miss Snowflake: All those years I spent in the Fifth grade, not one of my teachers mentioned any of this.
+Miss Snowflake: And all them years I spent in the Fifth grade, not one of my teachers mentioned any of this.
 Not once!

 Regis: Moving right along.
 We’re almost to the end.
 Cheer up – there’s still a chance of you losing it all and going home with absolutely nothing.
-But we have no choice – we have to keep playing: Who Wants to Be a Millionaire?
+But since we have no choice, we have to keep playing: Who Wants to Be a Millionaire?